Grey-Wind/QingYi-License/README.md

-# SunriseStudio-License
+# QingYi Studio-License
- Copyright notice for all projects produced by Sunrise Studio.
+ Copyright notice for all projects produced by QingYi Studio.